-All living things have a genome, which is made up of all our DNA and contains the instructions to build and repair our bodies.
+All living things have a genome.
+In humans, this is all our DNA and contains the instructions to build and repair our bodies.

 Genes account for just 2% of our complete set of genomic information, known as our genome, which it its entirety comprises more than 3 billion 'letters' of DNA.